coderedtails/blog/actor_paradigm_v2.md

 Were we to use a `SmallestMailboxRoutingLogic` then our agent would take into account that some `JobMessages` (*acting gings*) such as "Filming Avatar" take longer than filming a Kellogs comercial.
 Faster actors with a shorter mailbox will thus be scheduled with a higher priority.
 This should reduce the latency in a system with variable task runtime.

+Using the `ScatterGatherFirstCompleteRouteLogic` makes no sense for individual human actors.
+But think about an actor being a production company.
+A client such as Kellogs will put in a request for a finished ad, and multiple `ProductionCompanyActors` will get the task.
+Whoever finishes first will see his ad aired during halftime at the Super Bowl.
+Though fairly inefficient from a resource perspective, this promise the lowest latency for the orignal sender of the messages.

+Akka makes it possible to configure such `Routes` in a configuration file, which gives us a lot of power to adopt different strategies for individual parts of system and thus providing the right balance between latency and ressource utilisation.